-Even though you’re reading this (perhaps you’re ‘caring curious’), it’s likely you don’t identify yourself as a carer even if you are actually helping someone.
+Even though you’re reading this, it’s likely you don’t identify yourself as a carer.
+Even if you are actually helping someone.
 Interesting isn’t it?
-I’m guessing the ‘carer’ tag isn’t a very ‘sexy’ identifier, perhaps even brings some negative imagery with it?
+I guess the ‘carer’ tag just isn’t a ‘sexy’ identifier.
+Perhaps it even brings negative imagery with it?
 My friend, that has to change.
-If we don’t change perceptions and attitudes around those who freely care for friends or relatives, thousands of people will not get the extra support they need and are eligible for.
+Perceptions and attitudes around those who care for friends or relatives have to change.
+Otherwise thousands of people won’t get the support they’re eligible for.

 I have to put my hand up.
-I didn’t consider myself a carer for the first six years of caring for Marj, even as she lived in our house and increasingly came to rely on me.
-For example, I hid the full extent of my caring responsibilities from my employer, thinking they might perceive me as less committed.
-On paper there was no need for me to think that, they were an increasingly ‘woke’ employer and more advanced than many.
-I didn’t ask my GP for help or advice either, though they must surely have known and/or been able to help.
+I didn’t consider myself a carer for the first six years of caring for Marj.
+Even as she lived in our house and increasingly came to rely on me.
+For example, I hid the full extent of my caring responsibilities from my employer.
+I thought they might perceive me as less committed.
+On paper there was no need for me to think that.
+My employer was increasingly ‘woke’ and more advanced than many.
+I didn’t ask my GP for help or advice either.
+Daft since they must surely have known and/or been able to help.

 Equally though, the ‘being a carer’ bit of what I do just wasn’t that interesting to any non-carers around me.
-In the same way as discussing parenting with someone who is not ready, wanting or able to start a family, it’s equally dull (or even painful) for them.
-However, it’s important that we do talk about (and support) family carers, so more people can choose to care and work if they want to (in the same way that society seeks to help people parent and work).
+Like discussing parenting with someone who isn’t ready, wanting or able to start a family, it’s equally dull (or even painful).
+However, it’s important that we do talk about (and support) family carers.
+We need to help more people choose to care and work if they want to.
+After all great strides have been made to help people parent and work.

 Carers Bucks estimate that every £1 invested in supporting carers saves the public purse £10.
-This is due to their cared for relatives needing less hospitalisation, residential care and/or other social support because they are given personalised support on a regular basis.
+This is due to their cared for relatives needing less hospitalisation, residential care and/or other social support.
+Elders cared for by friends and relatives are given personalised support.

 Now back to you.